Former NBA Champion, No. 2 Overall Pick Darko Milicic Latest To Pan Rudy Gobert Extension

-Although he has established himself as one of the NBA’s elite centers and premiere defensive players, Rudy Gobert’s recently-inked, near-supermax contract extension with the Utah Jazz has drawn criticism from a handful of basketball pundits.
-This week, a one-time champion and former No. 2 overall pick joined a slew of detractors, which notably includes Hall of Famer turned TNT analyst Shaquille O’Neal, in panning the deal.
+Although he has established himself as one of the NBA's elite centers and premier defensive players, Rudy Gobert's recently inked, near-supermax contract extension with the Utah Jazz has drawn criticism from a handful of basketball pundits.
+This week, a one-time champion and former No. 2 overall pick joined a slew of detractors -- which notably includes Hall of Famer turned TNT analyst Shaquille O'Neal -- in panning the deal.

 Per Milicic, if Gobert is slated to receive $205 million over a five year period beginning next season, Jokic is worth more than double that amount.

-“We must be aware that money is the basis of NBA’s existence.
-If Gobert is worth that much money, then our Jokic should sign a contract for $500 million dollars.
-That’s how much better he is than Rudy,” Milicic said to 24 Sedam, as relayed by Eurohoops.
+"We must be aware that money is the basis of NBA's existence.
+If Gobert is worth that much money, then our Jokic should sign a contract for 500,000,000 dollars.
+That's how much better he is than Rudy," Milicic said to 24 Sedam, as relayed by Eurohoops.

 The veteran of nine-plus seasons in the association from the 2003-04 campaign to '12-13 further indicated that the massive salaries being doled out have come as a result of the league's ascent as an entertainment entity.
 However, he clearly has a difficult time believing anyone is worthy of that kind of payday, let alone Gobert.